π π π π π π π π π π π

 - Vital and Massive (synthetizers)

-~~~some other things:here is a link to a discord server i made where we talk about nature, art, and many things. it's very wholesome and people are super nice β†’ join under the logπŸ›if you like what i do you can share my work with someone, or support me economically on patreon, bandcamp, or ko-fi to help me continue sharing what i love doing !
+- Spitfire Audio LABS (free virtual instruments library. i used this a loooot on my first three albums, after that, not so much)some other things:here is a link to a discord server i made where we talk about nature, art, and many things. it's very wholesome and people are super nice β join under the logπif you like what i do you can share my work with someone, or support me economically on patreon, bandcamp, or ko-fi to help me continue sharing what i love doing !

-bandcamp is for buying digital copies of my music, patreon is where i share the progress i'm making on the project i'm working at the moment (like a newsletter with music demos and visuals), and ko-fi is for little symbolic donations.
+bandcamp is for buying digital copies of my music, patreon is where i share the progress i'm making on the project i'm working at the moment (like a newsletter with music demos and visuals), and ko-fi is for little symbolic donations.i hope things are going good for you. the world is weird and fucked up in many ways but there are so many cool and beautiful things and reasons to smile and love. keep going.